 Flat Bench Straight-Arm Pullover (Standard)

 The version described in the step-by-step above.
 Slight elbow bend, flat bench, dumbbell held vertically overhead.
-This is the most common version and the one most people should stick with.
-It gives you the full stretch through the lats and chest without the shoulder demand of the advanced variations.
+This is the most common version and the one most lifters should stick with.
+It delivers the full stretch through the lats and chest without the shoulder demand of the advanced variations.
 Most of your pullover training should live here.

 Cross-Bench Pullover (Advanced)